-- (3) National safety authorities assess the ability of an infrastructure manager to comply with all the requirements required to operate in general and on the specific network for which it is seeking an authorisation by assessing its safety management system at global level. - (4) Each national safety authority needs to put in place arrangements to examine whether the results outlined in the application for a safety authorisation are being delivered in operation after the award of the authorisation and whether all the necessary requirements are complied with on a continuous basis, as required by Article 16(2)(f) and Article 17(2) of Directive 2004/49/EC.
-This therefore requires the development of a post-award supervision regime based on key fundamental principles in order to ensure a harmonised approach by national safety authorities in each Member State. - (5) The measures provided for in this Regulation are in accordance with the opinion of the Committee referred to in Article 27(1) of Directive 2004/49/EC,
+- In assessing conformity with safety requirements of products or services provided by contractors or suppliers of railway undertakings, such as provision of services by training centres recognised in accordance with Directive 2007/59/EC of the European Parliament and of the Council of 23 October 2007 on the certification of train drivers operating locomotives and trains on the railway system in the Community (2), authorisations or certificates granted in accordance with relevant Union law to contractors or suppliers may be considered valid evidence.
+Certification of entities in charge of maintenance in accordance with Article 14a of Directive 2004/49/EC may also be regarded valid evidence.
+Until the European certification system enters into force, certificates delivered on the basis of the Memorandum of Understanding establishing the basic principles of a common system of certification of entities in charge of maintenance for freight wagons (3) signed on 14 May 2009 may be considered valid evidence when assessing conformity with relevant safety requirements. - (5) National safety authorities assess a railway undertaking's ability to comply with all the requirements required to operate in general and on the specific network for which it is seeking a certificate by assessing its safety management system at global level. - (6) Each national safety authority should put in place arrangements to examine whether the results outlined in the application for a safety certificate are being delivered in operation after the award of the certificate and whether all the necessary requirements are complied with on a continuous basis, as required by Article 16(2)(f) and Article 17(2) of Directive 2004/49/EC.
+This therefore requires the development of a post-award supervision regime based on key fundamental principles in order to ensure a harmonised approach by national safety authorities in each Member State.